Table of contentsWhat are PPM and mg/L?Converting between PPM and mg/LSpecial case: waterCalculating the molar concentrationFAQs

 For converting PPM to mg/L, follow these steps:

-- Choose the solute - it is the substance diluted with water.
-Let's choose oil with the density equal to 920 kg/m³.
+Choose the solute — is the substance diluted with water, acetone, or something else?
+Let's choose oil with a density equal to 920 kg/m³.

 Special case: water

-As you probably know, the density of water is equal to 1000 kg/m³.
-It means that every cubic meter of water weighs 1000 kg.
+As you may know, the density of water is equal to 1,000 kg/m³.
+It means that every cubic meter of water weighs 1,000 kg.
 Let's recalculate the units:

 1 PPM = 1 mg/L.

 Remember that this equality is valid only for very specific conditions — pure water at standard pressure and temperature.

 Calculating the molar concentration

 If you already know the mg/L ratio of your solution, you can also use this PPM to mg/L converter to calculate the molarity.
 This parameter describes the number of moles in a liter of the solution and is expressed in molars (1 M = mol/L).

 To find the molarity, you need to know an additional parameter — the molar mass of your solute (substance dissolved in water).
 It is expressed in grams per mole.
 Use the following formula: